Coyote – Native American Trickster, Creator, And Sacred Animal Who Can Deceive But Also Give Wisdom

 Coyote Shows Us How Ridiculous We Can Be Sometimes

-As we look deeper into Coyote's character, we realize that the creature's cunning tricks are not always trivial ones.
-His mischief is not so much to deceive us from our goal, but rather to show how ridiculous we often are in our lives and suggests we have to take a bit of distance to ourselves and think about what we really do with our lives.
+As we look deeper into Coyote's character, we realize that the creature's cunning tricks are not always trivial.
+His mischief is not so much to deceive us from our goal as to show how ridiculous we often are in our lives and suggest we have to take a bit of distance from ourselves and think about what we really do with our lives.

 Unlike the Coyote, we cannot come back to life if we are killed.
-By looking at Coyote's foolishness, we can avoid making mistakes and find a straight road with a purpose in our lives.
+Looking at Coyote's foolishness, we can avoid making mistakes and find a straight road with a purpose.

 Coyote is sometimes a Creator and sometimes a clown, destroying things for himself and others who surround him.